mark-yoon/connect_four/README.md

 # connect_four
-Connect Four gameplay with AI
+Connect Four gameplay with AI using Minimax.